aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 use *ApiClient.GetAsync(...)* method.

 **GetEndPoint(...)** adds the method name as a segment for the target host web Api url.
-You have to pass the name of the application service method to **GetEndPoint(...)**
+You have to pass the name of the application service method to GetEndPoint()

     public async Task<ListResultDto<PersonListDto>> GetPeople(GetPeopleInput input)
     {